tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 There are a range of projects to be conducted which deal with the methods used in different fields in psychology.
 The benefits of these types of projects are that in most cases the data are already there (or you have control over the data collection).

-### The 'Prometheus effect' in psychology: Are initial effect sizes exaggerated?

-The first time an effect is published, its effect size tends to be exaggerated (e.g., Jennions & Moller, 2002).
-This is known as the Prometheus effect or Winner's curse.
-Via collating data from meta-analyses, you will examine whether an original effect is exaggerated when compared to its meta-analytic estimate and whether this exaggeration is larger for some fields than for others.

 ### How diverse are the samples used in cross-cultural psychology?